 - Colon Cancer

-Why Get a CT Scan to Detect Cancer?
+Why Get A CT Scan To Detect Cancer?

 Cancer research continues to be the core focus of medical researchers around the world today.
 Medical professionals have a greater grasp on how to detect, prevent, and treat cancer, but certain cancer types remain harder to detect.
 CT scans provide a more detailed view of the body and can detect types of cancer that an X-ray or blood test cannot.
 According to Healthline, some cancer types can form and spread without symptoms for more than ten years.

-Does a CT Scan Work for You?
+Does A CT Scan Work For You?

 A CT scan makes sense for you if you have a family history of specific cancers or if you are exposed to certain high-risk factors such as smoking.
 A CT scan can provide you with key information about your health.
-Check with your general physician to see if a CT scan works for you.
+Check with your referring physician to see if a CT scan works for you.

 - Greentree Office – Marlton, NJ